BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-07-18-gophercon-eu-berlin-2024.md

 ## Securing Containers - Zvonimir Pavlinovic

-Zvonimir Pavlinovic discussed container security, introducing govulncheck, a vulnerability scanning tool developed by the Go team.
-He presented data on vulnerability findings in containers and discussed the capabilities of Scalibr, a software composition analysis library that works across different types of binaries.
+Zvonimir Pavlinovic discussed container security, introducing `govulncheck`, a vulnerability scanning tool developed by the Go team.
+He presented data on vulnerability findings in containers and discussed the capabilities of `Scalibr`, a software composition analysis library that works across different types of binaries.

 ### Key Points